 This page contains images that I have made to compare different camera/lens combinations I have been using.
 I find this more useful than camera or lens tests alone, as it is the camera/lens combination that affects the image quality (in addition to the photographer).
+In each category, listed with the best camera last.

 My old, worn Canon S45 set at f8 and a focal length comparable to 50 mm in 35mm format.
 This may be a bit unfair to Canon, as this camera has shot more than 50 000 frames and taken a beating prior to making the test-shoot.
 It still works perfectly fine after all these years (new in 2003), but there is a chance it is not longer performing at it's peak.
 I still think Canon S-series compacts are among the best in the business in their category.
 The S45 certainly has been a reliable companion.
 It also boosts functions only available on high-end SLRs today, in particular time-lapse recording.

-Gopro's fist action camera - Hero H1 is a new class of camera.
+Gopro's fist action camera from 2005 - Hero H1 was a new class of camera.
 The photo is taken without it's small UV housing.
 The camera is auto-everything, in this case it selected f3.6 and 1/25 sec, ISO 350.
 As you can see, the lens has extreme barrel-distortion, aka "fisheye".
 This fixed super wideangle is the most suitable for most of the uses for this type of camera.
 It is propably more geared towards video, and does not have a monitor to view what you are shooting or the results on the camera.

 Intova SD1 is a very compact water proof action camera in direct competition with the Hero H1.
 Main differences are in how it is used.
 This camera resembles more a regular compact camera, has a small monitor, and a standard tripod mount.
 It uses MicroSD cards.
 It can not be taken out of the water-proof housing.
 As the Gopro, it's auto everything, has time-lapse recording and other functions suitable for action photo.
 Yes, it also does full HD video.
 The Intova is a 5 MP camera like the Hero H1, but can interpolate up to 12 MP, that's why the picture is physically larger.
 Similar extreme barrel distortion, and in the same setup as the Hero, it chose f3.6, 1/12 sec and ISO 219.
 With sharpness set to standard, it seems to apply more noise reduction to the image than the Hero does.
 Personally, I like the Hero approach better on this.
 Except for this, image quality is not dramatically different.
 On handling, the Intova wins hands down due to it's monitor.